 Throughout their time at MEF IS, emphasis is placed on students learning about their own identities and how to interact effectively with others.
 All teachers share responsibility for this both in class and around the school.
 In addition, the school counselor takes each class for one lesson a week.
-The school counselor will focus on the following areas across the school curriculum:
+The school counselor will focus the following areas across the school curriculum:

 - Anti-bullying

 - Global Citizenship

 - Friendships and conflict resolution

 - UN Rights of the Child

 - Issues with Child Protection

 - Self-esteem and growth mindset

+- Career Awareness

 - Emotional intelligence

 - Choices and Self-regulation

 - Mindfulness

+- Skills and strategies for learning

 - Healthy Lifestyle choices

-Students develop differently, and while learning Personal Social and Health Education (PSHE) teachers differentiate for each student's learning needs.
-During Grade One, students are encouraged to reflect on their experiences in order to understand themselves better.
-They begin to be able to identify and understand their emotions in order to regulate their emotional responses and apply different strategies that help them approach challenges and new situations with confidence.
+Students develop differently while learning Personal Social Education (PSPE) and teachers differentiate for each student's learning needs.
+During Grade Two, students are expected to reflect on their experiences in order to understand themselves better.
+They are able to identify and understand their emotions in order to regulate their emotional responses and apply different strategies that help them approach challenges and new situations with confidence.

 They are encouraged to take personal responsibility and recognise the value of interacting, playing and learning with others.
-They can assume different roles and responsibilities in groups and show willingness to cooperate.
-They share ideas, celebrate success and offer and seek support as needed.
+They assume different roles and responsibilities in groups and are willing to cooperate.
+They independently share ideas, celebrate success and offer and seek support as needed.